mini0222/Result-summary-component/README.md

 ### What I learned

-for html, I learned how span can be inline with other elements as well as it can be easily styled with css or javascript.
+In HTML, I discovered how the <span> element can seamlessly align inline with other elements and how it's adaptable for styling using CSS or JavaScript.

-I learned about how flex-direction can adjust the flow direction of elements with column,low.
+Furthermore, I gained knowledge about how the flex-direction property can modify the flow direction of elements, such as arranging them in a column or row layout.

-I also learned how linear-gradient can blend with multiple colors and you can adjust the flow of color with degree.
+Moreover, I explored the versatility of linear-gradient, discovering its ability to blend multiple colors seamlessly.
+It fascinated me to learn how the flow of colors within the gradient can be precisely adjusted by specifying degrees.

 ```html